 Yes not everything was that bad.
 One Mountain Hardware shirt and trekking pants have survived over 5 years.
 And two pairs of thick socks.
 Everything else lasts about 2 years.

 Today I wear what I'm comfortable in everyday.
 A baggy pair of jeans, combats and shorts.
-I do wear long-sleeve trekking shirts, but most are cheapies bought in Nepal.
+I do wear long-sleeve trekking shirts, but most are cheapies bought on the road.
 I have some cotton t-shirts for comfort days or warmth.
 A windbreaker jacket, a fold up rain jacket, thick trekking socks and boxer shorts.

 No fancy high-tek clothing at all.
 It simply doesn't last long-term, is too expensive for constant changing and is uncomfortable to wear 24/7/365.